 The main reason it’s taken over a year to open up the Faelands is so that I could configure the site to let you in, but to keep out spammers.
 Please forgive the necessity of registering on the site to use the forums or make a comment, but this is to help keep out spammers.
 Please, come on in and meet others that are also interested in the Faelands,

-Dragons are the oldest of the Fae Races, and one of the few to achieve Actualization – the transformation into a true race.
+Dragons are the oldest of the Fae Races, and one of the few to achieve Actualization – the change into an actual physical race.

 Faeries love to imitate physical beings, usually with their own personal touches like wings and fire breath.
-Ancient Faerie History tells us that the first forms copied were dinosaurs and lizards.
-Fae that bred with these mortal animals produced Changeling offspring that retained much of the Fae parent’s attributes.
-This changed dragons from a Faerie fantasy into an actual race.
+The first forms that the ancient Fae copied were dinosaurs and lizards.
+They bred with the mortal animals and produced Changeling offspring that retained much of the Fae parent’s attributes.

 Fae will still take on dragon form, but it is a rare occurrence.
-This is because the dragons have taken on an “attitude” as the oldest of the existing races and will not allow a “fake” into their clans.
+This is because the dragons have taken on the attitude that they will not allow a false dragon into their clans.
 Without family support, a Fae dragon Glamour avatar will often unravel shortly after it realizes it really isn’t real.
 Continue reading

 Faeries are a set of supernatural creatures that appear in a wide variety of shapes.
 They are legendary for the bright whimsy and dark terror that they bring with them.